ClanAODDev/deploy/README.md

 restart-supervisor}
 ```

-We currently assume PHP runs inside of a docker container, so that's a global variable hardcoded in the manage
+We currently assume PHP runs inside of a docker container, so we include the container name as part of the project.
+We
-script.
-We also assume a specific deploying user for all operations, also a global variable.
+also assume a specific deploying user for all operations.

 There is a basic sanity check to ensure `--update-node` is used against a real NodeJS project, `--update-php` for PHP
 projects, etc. based on the package file.